leptos-community/deployment-shuttle/README.md

 # Leptos Axum Starter Template <i>Hosted on Shuttle.rs</i>

+STATUS: Local development of a Leptos-Shuttle project is working; however, Shuttle.rs IS NOT working for cloud deploys of Leptos apps.
+Contributions & fixes are welcome.

 Note: This Leptos starter template has been modified to deploy to [Shuttle.rs](https://www.shuttle.rs/)

 For further details and for updates, see here: https://github.com/shuttle-hq/shuttle/issues/1002#issuecomment-1853661643